normen/obs-mcu/README.md

 The `Faders` and the `Mute` buttons work as you'd expect, they basically mirror the audio mixer in OBS.

+The `VPots` allow you to change the audio sync offset for the audio channel in 10ms increments, the LCD shows the current offset.

 The `Solo` buttons set the monitor mode for the channel to "monitor and output".

 The `Rec` buttons set the monitor mode for the channel to "monitor only".